Feel-good Egyptian leper film charms Cannes

 "I think a lot of people take it for granted how much these popular things affect people on the other side of the world, so you can have a kid named Obama in Egypt."

-Tragically, Shawky said, European visa problems kept both actors from being able to have their moment in the Cannes limelight.
+Tragically, Shawky said, European visa problems kept both actors from being able to have their moment in the Cannes limelight, where the film was greeted with a standing ovation.

 Despite the film's unflinching depiction of how the most vulnerable members of Egyptian society are treated, Shawky, who is Muslim, said he was not singling out one country.